mu-editor/mu/docs/index.rst

 Quickstart
 ----------

 Mu works with Python 3.6 or above.
+You need to have Python installed (`here is a comprehensive guide for how to do this <https://realpython.com/installing-python/>`_).
+We also assume you know how to `use Python virtual environments <https://docs.python.org/3/library/venv.html>`_.

 Clone the repository::